-A process like gentrification, which is ultimately just a particularly intense strain of neoliberal capitalism within the urban topology itself, absolutely despises the Boston accent.
-It can not tolerate it in the least, which is precisely why all the people who actually have Boston accents have been progressively priced out of the various neighborhoods that they once inhabited over the past decades.
+A process like gentrification, which is ultimately just a particularly intense strain of global capitalism within the urban topology itself, does not like the Boston accent at all.
+It can not tolerate it in the least, which is precisely why so many of the people who actually have Boston accents have been progressively priced out of the various neighborhoods that they once inhabited.

 The accent of the Yuppy, paradoxically what we could call a non-accent, is a completely and utterly “leveled” linguistic vibration.
 It resists nothing, and therefore has no character.
 The flattened and vanilla accent of the Yuppy is fully congruent with a social process such as gentrification: it reproduces the globalized Same of neoliberalism without any material resistance whatsoever.